Teapot Lamps

 It’s a lot like making glass totems.
 Another project where gail stacks bits and pieces.
 I’m telling you, I must not have played with enough blocks as a child.

-Teapot Lamps use Cups and Saucers of all sizes and colors
+Teapot Lamps: Cups and Saucers of all Sizes and Colors

 I really like how we put the one cup upside down on the other, don’t you?

 When Jan picked up the lamp kit, she got the kind with threads all the way down.
 In my opinion, this is the best way to go.
-There were two rods that connect with that neat little connector there in the middle.
-Once connected, the rod was too tall for the “stack” of glass pieces.
+There were two rods that join with that neat little connector there in the middle.
+Once connected, the rod was too tall for the “stack” of china pieces.
 I used my jigsaw to cut the rod down to size.

 This is why I didn’t have to use the mason jar lid.
-Because the threads go all the way down the rod, I was able to screw a washer/nut all the way down to get a tight fit with the top piece (cup).
+Because the threads run the length of the rod, I was able to screw a washer/nut all the way down to get a tight fit with the top piece (cup).
 I then wired and screwed the socket in place.
-Because this is not my lamp, I suggested that Jan’s husband check the wiring and even rewire it himself.
-(I don’t want to burn their house down) I know my limits and I am not very knowledgeable about electricity and wiring.
+Because this is not my lamp, I suggested that Jan’s husband check the wiring and, if necessary, rewire it himself.
+(I don’t want to burn their house down) I know my limits, and I am not very knowledgeable about electricity and wiring.

-You can see that you need a side hole in order for your cord to have an exit.
+You can see that you need a side hole so your cord can exit.
 You can also see that I used a washer and a nut to hold the bottom of the rod in place.

 Love unique lamps?
 Check out my repurposed coffee pot lamp and other repurposed light ideas , plus repurposed glassware project ideas